BartosStore/BartosStore.github.io/index.md

 * CRM system on Android platform in Java/Kotlin
 * ERP system in Progress OpenEdge

+## Education

+### Univerzita Hradec Králové

+A master degree in the Applied Informatics

+### City University of Hong Kong

+A summer camp

+### VOŠ a SPŠ Jičín

+A graduation in the Electronic Computer Systems

 ## Interests
  - programming
  - cars & motorcycles